 - Present the project management plan (Schedule)

-- Project management in phase of execution
+- Project management in the phase of execution

-- Monitoring compliance of the project
+- Monitoring compliance with the project

 - Integrated control of changes